Getting Rid of Bees Near Your Home

 Unfortunately, there is no easy way to get a hive out of the tree without cutting the tree down.
 Sometimes an area beekeeper will be willing to set up a “trap out”.

-In this situation, they sit an empty hive outside the opening and create a special funnel that allow foragers to leave the tree but not be able to get back in.
+In this situation, they sit an empty beehive outside the opening and create a special funnel that allow foragers to leave the tree but not be able to get back in.

 When most of the population is living in the new hive instead of the tree – those inside are left to die. and the hole in the tree can be plugged.
 This is a time-consuming project.

 Some pest control services will kill a colony located in your home.
 Though sometimes necessary, this is a sad situation.
-The honey bee colony is only seeking a place to survive.
+The colony is only seeking a place to survive – this should be a last ditch effort.

 Check around and you may find a company that contracts with a beekeeper’s association.
 This allows the bee family to live somewhere else – it is a win win situation.